cavalle/steak_is_a_scam/steak/steak.md

 .notes I thought that RSpec and Webrat were probably all I needed for Acceptance testing.
 And I thought that that was an idea worth spreading

 ## The idea:
-## _RSpec + Webrat for Acceptance testing is cool_
+## _“RSpec + Webrat for Acceptance testing is cool”_

 <!SLIDE>
-.notes So as any marketer would do I started to tell a story
+.notes So, as any marketer would do, I started to tell a story

 # Tell the story